 While a medical report is beneficial, any evidence you can provide to our solicitors**, whether it be photographic evidence of what caused your injury or CCTV footage that shows the incident.
 It is better to provide too much evidence to build a case around rather than too little.

 Do I need a Personal Injury Solicitor?

 Following an injury on public transport, many people do not want to enlist the help of a personal injury solicitor, believing that it could be too expensive.
-However, at Personal Injury Claims Wakefield, our team of expert lawyers operate on a no win, no fee basis, meaning that if you are not awarded compensation following an injury on public transport, you will not be charged for any of the legal advice or representation you received.
+However, at Accident Claims Wakefield, our team of expert lawyers** operate on a no win, no fee* basis.
+This means that if you are not awarded compensation following an injury on public transport, you will not be charged for any of the legal guidance or representation you received.

 A personal injury claim can be a complex and stressful process, which can be added to if no one accepts liability for the injury.
 If the personal injury process is not followed, then it could result in no compensation being awarded, no matter how deserving your case could be.
 Therefore, it is beneficial to use a highly-trained solicitor to follow the appropriate proceedings and build the strongest possible case.